ATM adaptation layer

+AAL Type 0

 AAL Type 0 (also referred as raw cells) consists of 48 bytes of payload without any reservation for special fields.

+AAL Type 1

 AAL Type 1 supports constant bit rate (CBR), synchronous, connection oriented traffic.
 Examples include T1 (DS1), E1, and x64 kbit/s emulation.
+It is used for transmitting Class A network traffic, that is, real-time, constant bit rate, connection oriented traffic (example- uncompressed audio and video).
+Bits are fed in by the application at constant rate and must be delivered to other end with minimum delay, jitter or overhead.
+The input is stream of bits without message boundaries.
+For this traffic, error detection protocols cannot be used since timeouts and retransmission causes delay but the missing cells are reported to the application, that must take its own action to recover from them.

+AAL Type 2

 AAL Type 2 supports time-dependent Variable Bit Rate (VBR-RT) of connection-oriented, synchronous traffic.
 Examples include Voice over ATM.
 AAL2 is also widely used in wireless applications due to the capability of multiplexing voice packets from different users on a single ATM connection.

+AAL Type 3/4

 AAL Type 3/4 supports VBR, data traffic, connection-oriented, asynchronous traffic (e.g. X.25 data) or connectionless packet data (e.g. SMDS traffic) with an additional 4-byte header in the information payload of the cell.
 Examples include Frame Relay and X.25.

+AAL Type 5

 AAL Type 5 is similar to AAL 3/4 with a simplified information header scheme.
 This AAL assumes that the data is sequential from the end user and uses the Payload Type Indicator (PTI) bit to indicate the last cell in a transmission.
 Examples of services that use AAL 5 are classic IP over ATM, Ethernet Over ATM, SMDS, and LAN Emulation (LANE).
 AAL 5 is a widely used ATM adaptation layer protocol.
 This protocol was intended to provide a streamlined transport facility for higher-layer protocols that are connection oriented.